oracle/weblogic-azure/admin/customDNSTemplate.md

 Address: 2603:1061::1
 ```

-We strongly recommand you create an Azure DNS Zone for domain management and reuse it for other perpose.
+We strongly recommend you create an Azure DNS Zone for domain management and reuse it for other purpose.
 Follow the [guide](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal) to create an Azure DNS Zone.

-### Azure Managed Indentify
+### Azure Managed Identity

 If you are going to configure DNS alias based on an existing DNS Zone, you are required to input the ID of a user-assigned managed identity.